capitalch/trace/Walkthrough.md

 ## Methodology
 For Inserts and Updates of data, the entire data is converted to a big JSON object with all master and details data to be inserted in tables at back end.
 This JSON object is sent to GraphQL / Flask server as GraphQL mutation.
 The same is saved in PostgreSQL db using Graphene and Python.

+# Flask deployment while serving static files and index.html from Apache web server.
+Go through ood at my documentation of cloudjiffy

+# Flask tips
+## Understanding of template_folder, static_url_path, static_folder
+These can be set during construction of the app object In TraceServer->traceMain see: app = Flask(__name__, static_folder="../static",
+            template_folder="../build")
+template_folder: The html templates / files are stored here.
+Just define a template_folder and keep only html files and corresponding resources in it. static_folder keeps the js/css files etc.

+I used blueprint to create a "track" module.
+In this module I used: trackApp = Blueprint('trackApp', __name__,
+                     template_folder='templates', static_folder='static', static_url_path='/track/view/css')
+I created a folder "templates" and stored billTemplate.html in it.
+It worked fine but didn't call the bill.css stored in the static folder.
+When I set the static_url_path as above and set the  <link href="css/bill.css" rel="stylesheet"> in billTemplate.html it worked.
+Explaination: The static_url_path becomes the path of resource file and that resource file will be served from static folder.
+Remember that the path should not be same as any route of flask app otherwise it will take precedence and it will not work.
+The above path translates to url http://localhost:5000/track/view/css/bill.css and it will look for bill.css in static folder under track folder.
+File location and url path have no relation, but above setting maps there two and enforces that when a resource with that url is asked it will be taken from static folder.

 # Reducing the build size of React app
 in package.json file use "build": "set \"GENERATE_SOURCEMAP=false\" && react-scripts build", in "scripts" tag.
 This removed the map files